-Open space, sport and recreation provision Ha/per 1,000 Residents Ha/per 5,152 Population (Policy Proposed Development

-HSC1 compliant) Provision (approx. ha)

-Informal Open Space, 21.63 111.44 59.17

-incorporating:

-Natural and Semi- 20.00 103.04 41.00

-Natural Green Space

-Amenity Green Space 1.43 7.37 17.14

-incorporating Parks

-and Gardens

-Allotments 0.20 1.03 1.03

-Formal Open Space, 1.48 7.62 7.62

-incorporating:

-Equipped Play 0.25 1.29 1.29

-Outdoor Sports 1.23 6.34 6.34

-Pitches and Courts

-Total (ha) 23.11 119.06 66.79
+Open space, sport and recreation provision Ha/per 1,000 Residents Ha/per5,152Population(PolicyHSC1 compliant) Proposed Development Provision (approx. ha) Informal Open Space, incorporating: 21.63 111.44 60 Natural and Semi- Natural Green Space 20.00 103.04 40.99 Amenity Green Space incorporating Parks and Gardens 1.43 7.37 15.13 Allotments 0.20 1.03 1.03 Formal Open Space, incorporating: 1.48 7.62 8.69 Equipped Play 0.25 1.29 1.29 Outdoor Sports Pitches and Courts 1.23 6.34 7.00 Total (ha) 23.11 119.06 68.69

-- 7.3 It is evident from the above table that the proposed development is policy compliant in all matters, with the requirements of Lichfield's Development Plan, except in regard to the delivery of natural and semi-natural green space, where there is a large under provision, whilst there is an over-provision of amenity green space. - 7.4 The above matter is however addressed, through the application of Cannock Chase District Council's Open Space Policy, which seeks a requirement for natural and semi-natural green space of 6.20 ha per 1,000 population, resulting in a requirement for this site of 31.94ha.
+- 7.3 It is evident from the above tables that either proposed development route will be policy compliant in all matters, with the requirements of Lichfield's Development Plan, except in regard to the delivery of natural and semi-natural green space; where there is a large under provision, whilst there would be an over-provision of amenity green space. - 7.4 The above matter is however addressed, through the application of Cannock Chase District Council's Open Space Policy, which seeks a requirement for natural and semi-natural green space of 6.20 ha per 1,000 population, resulting in a requirement for this site of 31.94ha.
 Evidently therefore, against the requirements of Cannock Chase District Council's Policy, an overprovision exists.
-Indeed, the overall POS requirement should the site as a whole have fallen within Cannock Chase District, would be for 44.56ha.
-Thus, given the above, the proportion and types of POS shown on the illustrative Green Infrastructure Plan are considered to be acceptable and compliant with the requirements of the Development Plan and NPPF in this regard.

-7.5 Paragraph 4.35 of the Rugeley Power Station SPD advises that "A key principle of the development proposals should be to create useable, well connected green infrastructure network, comprising of open spaces, sport facilities, landscape features, recreation facilities, equipped play and allotments.
+Indeed, the overall POS requirement should the site as a whole have fallen within Cannock Chase District, would be for 42.63ha.
+Thus, given the above, the proportion and types of POS shown on the illustrative Green Infrastructure Plan are considered to be acceptable and compliant with the requirements of the Development Plan and NPPF in this regard. - 7.5 Paragraph 4.35 of the Rugeley Power Station SPD advises that, "A key principle of the development proposals should be to create useable, well connected green infrastructure network, comprising of open spaces, sport facilities, landscape features, recreation facilities, equipped play and allotments.
 It is envisaged that a Management Company will be responsible for the management and maintenance of open spaces in perpetuity".
 The location and indicative layout of these areas are therefore considered below: